sjtrimble/angular/aio/content/tutorial/getting-started.md

 When the `app-product-preview` component is used within a template and its `product` property is updated, change detection will be run on the component with the new data being displayed.

-5. Update the `ProductPreviewComponent` template to display the data received from our `Input`.
+5. Update the `ProductPreviewComponent` template to display the data received from the `Input`.

 <code-example header="src/app/products/product-preview/product-preview.component.html (Product Input)" path="getting-started/src/app/products/product-preview/product-preview.component.1.html">
 </code-example>